Kidney infection (pyelonephritis)

 • If you have an enlarged prostate, try to make sure you’ve completely emptied your bladder.
 If necessary, try peeing again a few minutes after you’ve been to the toilet.

 Researchers have looked into preventing UTIs with cranberry products (cranberry juice or cranberry supplements).
 Doctors also sometimes recommend a fruit sugar called d-mannose.
-There is now some evidence that both d-mannose and cranberries can help to prevent UTIs.
-So if you’re prone to bladder infections, they may help.
+There’s some evidence that d-mannose and cranberries can help to prevent UTIs.
+So, if you’re prone to bladder infections, they may help.
 But if you already have symptoms of an infection, it’s important to see your doctor and get some antibiotics.
+Some doctors may prescribe topical vaginal oestrogen products for perimenopausal and menopausal women who keep getting urinary tract infections.

+Kidney infection symptoms include back or side pain, a fever, and feeling sick or being sick.
 You may also need to pass urine (pee) more often, urgently, and feel pain when you pee.
-For more information, see our section on symptoms of kidney infection.
+For more information, see our symptoms of kidney infection section.

 Most kidney infections are caused by bacteria travelling up the tube that carries urine out of your body (the urethra).
-You can also get an infection if bacteria enter your kidneys via your bloodstream from an infection elsewhere in your body.
-See our section on causes of kidney infection for more information.
+See our causes of kidney infection section for more information.

-To see if you may have a kidney infection, your GP will ask you for a urine (pee) sample to be sent off and tested for bacteria.
-Sometimes, you may need blood tests or a scan.
-For more information on this, see our section on diagnosis of kidney infection.
+Your GP will ask you about your symptoms and medical history.
+They’ll test a urine sample to see if you have a bacterial infection.
+You may also need blood tests or a scan.
+For more information on this, see our diagnosis of kidney infection section.

-There are several possible causes of kidney infections.
-They are more common in women, especially during pregnancy.
+There are lots of reasons why you may keep getting kidney infections.
+These infections are more common in women, especially during pregnancy.
 They’re also more common if you have diabetes.
-A blockage of the urinary tract can also increase risk, such as an enlarged prostate or kidney stones.
-For other factors that can increase risk, see our section on causes of kidney infections.
+A blockage of the urinary tract can also increase your risk, such as an enlarged prostate or kidney stones.
+For more information, see our causes of kidney infections section.

 More on this topic